Making a Comeback After a Fall

 Crumbling is when you make choices that contribute to the problem.
 You might be going through the motions and saying all the right things.
 But you’re not sincerely trying to reach the actual outcome of sobriety.
 Instead, you find excuses that soothe your ego, avoid accountability, and create opportunities for more poor choices.
 The danger is that as soon as you allow yourself even one exception, you start to repeat that exception over and over.
 The exception becomes the rule.
 Every time you crumble, it puts your mind into an impulsive, careless state where you consider cheating even more.
 And you can’t make any progress while you’re in this mindset.

 From an external point of view, slipping and crumbling look very similar—In fact, you’re engaged in the same unwanted behavior either way.
 But what makes the difference between the two is your inner mindset.
 No one slips on purpose.
-As soon as you fall on purpose, it’s not “slipping” but diving headfirst.
+As soon as you fall on purpose, it’s not “slipping”, but diving headfirst.
 We find this distinction in the philosophy of Western law.
 A first-degree crime is planned in advance, while a second-degree crime is spontaneous, and a third-degree crime is the predictable outcome of reckless behavior—like a homicide caused by drunk driving.
 So why is a person who planned a crime is punished more severely than someone who spontaneously did the same thing?
 Because he has a criminal mindset.
 Likewise, the important thing to note when evaluating your own setbacks is not just the action itself, but the mindset behind it.
 At all costs, you need to avoid harboring an addict mindset.
 More important than flawless execution is making sure that you’re not complicit in your own mistakes.

 A Winning Strategy